 Troop Committee: The committee functions as the troop's "Board of Directors" and its primary responsibilities are supporting the Scoutmaster in delivering quality troop program, managing the troop finances, and handling troop administration.
 Any parent or adult may become a member of the committee by submitting an adult application to the Troop Committee Chair (see the Key Contacts Section at the end of this guide).
 Committee meetings are held monthly, and all adults are invited to participate.
-The meeting is located typically at the Committee Chair's house (Linda Baker, 1 Putnam Lane, Saratoga Springs).
+In person meetings typically take place at the Committee Chair's house (Linda Baker, 1 Putnam Lane, Saratoga Springs).
+When in-person meetings are not possible, virtual online meetings are held (utilizing web-based tools such as Zoom).
+The Committee Chair or Scoutmaster will provide email instructions for online meetings.

-Merit Badge Counselor: There are numerous opportunities to participate as a Merit Badge Counselor The merit badge counselor is a key player in the Scout advancement program.
+Merit Badge Counselor: There are numerous opportunities to participate as a Merit Badge Counselor.
+The merit badge counselor is a key player in the Scout advancement program.
 Whatever your area of expertise or interest-whether it is a special craft or hobby (basketry, leatherwork, coin collecting), a profession (veterinary medicine, aviation, engineering), or perhaps a life skill (cooking, personal management, communications)-as a merit badge counselor, you can play a vital role in stirring curiosity about that particular topic.
 By serving as a merit badge counselor, you offer your time, knowledge, and other resources so that Scouts can explore a topic of interest.
 If you are not yet a merit badge counselor, it is easy to become a volunteer.
-Contact the Scoutmaster for assistance and guidance on which areas the troop is in greatest need for counselors, then you will need to register with the Boy Scouts of America, through your BSA local council.
+Contact the Scoutmaster for assistance and guidance on which areas the troop is in greatest need for counselors, then you will need to register with the Scouting BSA through your local council.
 The application is available at: www.scouting.org/filestore/pdf/34405.pdf